top of page

-One thing I've learned from my students over the years is that while time-tested methods are invaluable, each student learns a bit differently, and so the lesson structure depends on just where your interests lie.
+I've learned from my students over the years is that while time-tested methods are invaluable, each student learns a bit differently, and so the lesson structure depends on just where your interests lie.
 Most of the adult students I've taught were still working, so designing an effective learning program that is efficient is more important than spending large amounts of time every day.
 The adventure of learning the violin should be a joy, and fit your lifestyle.

-I'd be thrilled to speak or text with you to answer some basic questions, and offer a free consultation/lesson where we can get to know each other better.
+I'd be thrilled to speak or text with you to answer some basic questions, and offer a free in-studio consultation/lesson where we can get to know each other better.
 Please fill out the form below to begin your adventure...

 Frequently asked questions